Axion Star Explosions: A New Source for Axion Indirect Detection

 which represent the rate equations for the free electron fraction contribution due to Hydrogen, Eq.~\eqref{eq:dXpdz} Helium, Eq.~\eqref{eq:dXHedz}, recombination ($\alpha$), photoionization ($\beta$) and collisional processes (coll).
-Both recombination and collisional excitations depend on the baryon temperature, $T_b$, which is solved via the rate equation, Eq.~\eqref{eq:Tm_ODE}, where the first term is simply adiabatic cooling, the second corresponds to Compton cooling, the third to the net gas cooling generated by possible collisional ionizations, and the last term is a result of heating by axion star explosions.
+Both recombination and collisional processes depend on the baryon temperature, $T_b$, which is solved via the rate equation, Eq.~\eqref{eq:Tm_ODE}, where the first term is simply adiabatic cooling, the second corresponds to Compton cooling, the third to the net gas cooling generated by possible collisions in the plasma, and the last term is a result of heating by axion star explosions.
 The energy deposited as heat in the IGM by axion star explosions is explicitly given by:

 where here the $\Theta$ function ensures that no emission is generated if the photon plasma mass blocks the decay, the last factor is an efficiency factor that takes into account that photons may not be absorbed if their mean free path is large, and finally the fraction of dark matter decaying into photons from axion star mergers is obtained from~\cite{Du:2023jxh} and approximately reads as: